bwebster/resources/manager-readme.md

 - Provide context and priority
 - Remove roadblocks so that you can do your best work

 I work to build deep, trusting relationships with the members of my team.
-I care about you as a person just as much as I care about the work you're producing.
+I care about you as a person just as much as I care about the work you're doing.

 I try to never micro-manage by telling you what to do, or how to do it.
 I'm happy to share my opinions, but I default to asking questions to help guide your thinking.
 I've heard it said that people need to hear things up to 7 times before they will truely undertand what is being said.
 So, you'll probably hear me repeating things.
 This is my attempt to share context and priority instead of micro-manage.